 Overview of the Business Process

-The BCDSS solution applies predictive models stored within an managed library to claims, with related historical claimant data to produce issue-specific Combined Disability Determinations (CDDs) for supplemental claims for increases.
+The BCDSS solution applies predictive models stored within a managed library to claims, with related historical claimant data to produce issue-specific Combined Disability Determinations (CDDs) for supplemental claims for increases.
 The BCDSS solution will predict future issue-specific ratings based on original claims and related ratings data.

 If BCDS proves operationally viable and beneficial, production capabilities could be integrated within VBA’s claims adjudication process authorized personnel to apply the calculated ratings consistent with corresponding policy, guidance, and appropriate circumstances.
 The BCDSS solution based on the guidelines provided by the VA assumes the following unless corrected: